 Yes, you may.
 For each new Plan Year, you may change the elections that you previously made.
 You may also choose not to participate in the Plan for the upcoming Plan Year.
-If you do not make new elections during the election period before a new Plan Year begins, we will consider that to mean you have elected not to participate for the upcoming Plan Year.
+If you do not make new elections during the election period before a new Plan Year begins, we will assume you want your elections for insured or self-funded benefits only to remain the same and you will not be considered a Participant for the non-insured benefit options under the Plan for the upcoming Plan Year.